Review Past Event - Public Sector Employment Law Webinar

 That’s why we literally ripped some of these stories from recent headlines to formulate a webinar designed to help public employers stay ahead of such issues as retaliation claims, employee opioid addiction, guns in the workplace and more.

-Hosted by the members of Plunkett Cooney’s Labor & Employment Law Practice Group, this complimentary webinar will explore the protections public employers do and do not have under the Constitution to effectively and legally manage their workforce.
+Hosted by the members of Plunkett Cooney’s Labor & Employment Law Practice Group, this complimentary webinar explored the protections public employers do and do not have under the Constitution to effectively and legally manage their workforce.

 This webinar was designed to benefit executives and human resources professionals in the public sector.